-The proposed bill would amend current statutes related to the Parity Compensation Fund for law enforcement personnel in Arizona.
-Under the new provisions, the Department of Public Safety (DPS) would be required to establish and consider benchmarks based on the average total compensation of comparable law enforcement ranks from the three largest county or municipal peer agencies in the state.
-This new requirement would be inserted into the existing law, which currently mandates that the DPS administer the fund and spend its resources on salaries and benefits for law enforcement personnel.
-The bill also clarifies that "total compensation" includes various forms of pay and contributions, such as base salary, educational incentives, and retirement contributions.
+The proposed bill would amend current statutes related to the Parity Compensation Fund and the reporting requirements for law enforcement personnel compensation.
+Specifically, it would require the Department of Public Safety (DPS) to establish and consider benchmarks based on the average total compensation of comparable law enforcement personnel from the three largest county or municipal peer agencies in Arizona when determining expenditures from the Fund.
+Additionally, the bill mandates that DPS spend Fund monies on salaries and benefits that enhance its ability to recruit and retain qualified personnel.
+The definition of "total compensation" would also be expanded to include various forms of pay and employer contributions.

 House Engrossed Version: 41-751, 41-1720